 LPR Relux Diet

-Before embarking on a LPR reflux diet, you should determine the type of food that cause discomfort to you.
-You can use a journal to record down the food that worsens the laryngopharygeal reflux symptom.
-You should keep on recording the food you eat for 1 week so that you can get an idea on the food that are bad for you.
-After that, you should make a list of good food that will not induce the stomach to secrete acid.
-Examples of food you should include in the good food list include bread, steak, carrots, cabbage, fat free cream cheese, rice, cookie and jelly beans (believe it or not).
+Before embarking on a LPR reflux diet, you should determine the type of food that causes discomfort to you.
+You can use a journal to record the food that worsens the laryngopharyngeal reflux symptom.Continue to record your data of the food you eat for at least one week so that you can get an idea of the foods that are harmful for you.
+After that, you should make a list of good food that will not induce the stomach to secrete acids; examples of food that normally get included in the good food list include bread, steak, carrots, cabbage, fat free cream cheese, rice, cookies and jelly beans (believe it or not).
 Keep a lookout for cooking recipes that use ingredients that won’t cause the stomach to secrete extreme acid.
 You can use the internet to search for recipes that is beneficial for your laryngopharyngeal reflux condition.
 Also don’t forget to keep a list of the different types of condiments that you can enjoy without any problems.
 Ones good food list and bad food list should be updated frequently.
 If your laryngopharyngeal reflux condition does not improve after the dietary change it may be time to seek out further natural remedies or even see a physician.